SportsMonkie.com

 What is Roberto Carlos's famous free kick goal?+

-Roberto Carlos scored a curling free kick against France in 1997 that appeared to swerve impossibly around the wall and into the corner of the net.
+Roberto Carlos scored a 35-yard free kick for Brazil against France at Le Tournoi in 1997 that curved so sharply around the wall it appeared to defy physics — a ball boy standing near the post ducked out of its path, thinking it was going wide.
 It remains one of the most studied and replayed goals in football.

 What is Dennis Bergkamp's famous goal against Argentina?+

-At the 1998 World Cup, Dennis Bergkamp controlled a long pass with one exquisite touch, flicked the ball past a defender, and volleyed it home in the last minute to knock out Argentina.
-It is regarded as one of the most technically perfect goals ever scored.
+At the 1998 World Cup quarterfinal, Dennis Bergkamp controlled a long ball from Frank de Boer with one touch, flicked it past defender Roberto Ayala with a second, and volleyed it into the far corner with a third in the last minute to send the Netherlands through.
+It's regarded as one of the most technically complete goals ever scored.

 Why do certain football goals become iconic?+

 Iconic goals combine technical difficulty, big-match stakes, and a moment that fans replay endlessly.
-A stunning strike in a World Cup or Champions League final, or against a great rival, embeds itself in football's collective memory far more than an equally skilful goal in a minor game.
+A stunning strike in a World Cup or Champions League final, or one that decides a title race, embeds itself in football's collective memory far more than an equally skilful goal in a minor game.

 Sources